Tacosheel/TacoProxy/README.md

 # [Taco Proxy](https://github.com/Tacosheel/TacoProxy)
-### A node.js web proxy for use in combating web filters featuring URL encoding
+### A node.js web proxy for use in combating web filters

 # Updates
 ```